dotnet/AspNetCore.Docs/aspnetcore/grpc/health-checks.md

 There are two methods on the `Health` service:

 * `Check` is a unary method for getting the current health status.
+Health checks are executed immediately when `Check` is called.
 The server returns a `NOT_FOUND` error response if the client requests an unknown service name.
 This can happen at app startup if health results haven't been published yet.
-* `Watch` is a streaming method that reports changes in health status over time.
+* `Watch` is a streaming method that reports changes in health status over time. <xref:Microsoft.Extensions.Diagnostics.HealthChecks.IHealthCheckPublisher> is periodically executed to gather health results.
 The server returns an `Unknown` status if the client requests an unknown service name.

 ## Additional resources